hinerm/Coloc_Teacher/README.md

 4. **Comprehensive Implementation**: Complete educational platform with dual learning modes (synthetic vs. real images)
 5. **Documentation**: Thorough documentation and conversation archival

-A full record of the conversation can be found in [ColocTeacherChat.md](doc/chats/ColocTeacherChat.md).
+A full record of the conversation can be found in [ColocTeacherChat.md](doc/chats/ColocTeacherChat.md) A CSS-powered pretty record of the conversation can be found in [ColocTeacherChat-pretty.md](doc/chats/ColocTeacherChat-pretty.md)

 ### Adding future chats